mwcremer/dnd-bx/combined.md

 ***Listening at Doors:*** Elves have a 2-in-6 chance of hearing noises (see [***Doors***](#doors)).

 ***Magical Research:*** An elf of any level may spend time and money to research new spells to add to his or her spell book.
 When an elf reaches 9th level, he or she is also able to create magic items and research other magical effects.
-These rules are detailed in [***Magic***](#magic) section.
+These rules are detailed in [***Magical Research***](#magical_research) section.

 ***Spell Casting:*** Elves carry spell books that hold the formulae for arcane spells written on their pages.
 An elf can only memorize a certain number of spells at any given time.
 The spell casting chart (below) shows both the number of spells in the elf's spell book and the number he or she may memorize, determined by the character's experience level.
 Thus, a 1st level elf has one spell in his or her spell book, selected by the referee (who may allow the player to choose).
-The rules for arcane spell casting and spell books are described in the [***Magic***](#magic_user_spell_list) (elves have the same spell selection as magic-users).
+The rules for arcane spell casting and spell books are described in the [***Magic***](#magic) section (elves have the same spell selection as magic-users).

 ***Using Magic Items:*** As spell casters, elves are able to use magic scrolls of spells on their spell list.
 There are also items (e.g. magic wands) that may only be used by elves or magic-users.